DeepBlue14/Carnation/reports/Report4.md

-# Week #4
+# Report #4
 =====

 ### **Progress Report**
-This week, I primarily worked on client-side implementation.
+I primarily worked on client-side implementation.
 Here are a few highlights:

 **HTML/CSS**
 I created a number of HTML/CSS files to get the client-side general structure